komyg/rm-shop-v2/tutorial.md

 }
 ```

-Now re-genearate the graphql files with the command: `yarn gen-graphql`.
+Now re-generate the graphql files with the command: `yarn gen-graphql`.

 For the resolver itself, create a new file called: *resolvers/get-character.resolver.ts*: